freenas/freenas-docs/userguide/plugins.rst

 Community Plugins
 -----------------

-%brand% offers the ability to switch plugin repositories to gain access to community created plugins.
+Switching plugin repositories provides access to community-created plugins. gain access to community created plugins.
 Switch the collection of plugins available by choosing a repository from the :guilabel:`Browse a Collection` drop-down.
 The plugin list updates